rudeboybert/rudeboybert.github.io/research/installing_geo_libraries.md

 #### Mac Users

+Some of you may have already done this in the last two weeks.
+If you recall doing the last step below in the last two weeks, then ignore this step.

 <!--either [Xcode](https://developer.apple.com/xcode/download/) or-->
 * Install the [Command Line Tools for Xcode](https://developer.apple.com/downloads/).
 You’ll need to have a (free) Apple ID.